szweibel/javascripting-graduate-student-old/workshop/Javascript.md

 ...
 ```

 This allows us to work directly with the `nyc` variable to add the data to our map.
+This is the easiest way I've found to utilize the `L.geoJSON()` method to add data to a map without having to worry about taking extra steps to "parse" the data.
+Otherwise, Leaflet seems to have difficulty working directly with GeoJSON data, and you'll receive an `"Invalid GeoJSON object"` error.

 There is, however, one more step to take.
 We'll need to include the dataset as a source in our HTML file.
 So, in the `<head>` of your `nyc-data.html` file, add the following:

 ```html
 <script src="nycneighborhoods.js"></script>